digiscot/digiscot-website/pages/challenge-fund.md

 * Co Chomunn na Pairce
 * Scottish Women's Aid

-[Project pages](/projects/) for all of these organisations will follow shortly.
+You can find out more about what's been funded on our [project pages](/projects/).
 We are also following up with a number of applicants to seek alternative support for their projects from organisations that have signed [Scotland's Digital Participation Charter](/charter/).